Voice & Tone

 1

-Writer develops outline
+Writer builds the outline

 3